Simplyalex99/JobSearchGithub/README.md

 ## Status
 GitHub's job API has shutdown.
 Currently users can no longer interact with jobs in application on Heroku.
 ## Description
 A job search application using GitHub's API.
-User can not see jobs no longer due to the status above.
+User can no longer see jobs due to the status above.
 To use, please visit https://pacific-headland-02767.herokuapp.com/ .
 ## Todos
 - combine shoppingApp repo with this application so users can save selected jobs if they find one interesting.